 Frictionless payments vs Fraud mitigation

 As the E-commerce sector is evolving, fraud is also becoming more prevalent and sophisticated.
 In fact, online payment fraud is projected to exceed 200 billion in losses over the next five years.
-Evidently, fraud management is of growing importance to businesses that attempt to break the cycle of this constant cat and mouse game.
+Evidently, fraud mitigation is of growing importance to businesses that attempt to break the cycle of this constant cat and mouse game.
 In this article, we will discuss the main challenges associated with fraud prevention and the relevant tools your business can adapt to mitigate the risks.

 Evolving fraud patterns

 Fraud detection is challenging due to the continually evolving patterns.
 Fraudsters are relentlessly looking for new ways to commit online fraud and as soon as the market finds a solution to detect a certain type of fraud, it is likely that the fraudsters have already found an “innovative” way around it.
 This means that companies are usually one step behind, trying to catch up with new patterns.
 Thus, the nature of fraud places an excessive burden on the company’s departments that have to keep up with the pace and adapt anti-fraud solutions on a day-to-day basis.

 The trade-off between happy customers and fraud costs